mindfr1k/employees-tracker-react-native/README.md

 > iOS application for monitoring employees' working schedule.

 ## Setup
-#### Backend can be downloaded and installed here: https://github.com/mindfr1k/employees-tracker-web-app
+#### Backend can be downloaded and installed from here: https://github.com/mindfr1k/employees-tracker-web-app

 #### In your command line tool: